Changpeng Zhao: Pardon by President Donald Trump

 In March 2025, The Wall Street Journal uncovered that Binance was in talks with the family of Donald Trump about business dealings.
 In August 2025, The Wall Street Journal found that Binance was quietly administering a trading platform for the Trump family's World Liberty Financial.
 That same month, the New York Times reported that Zhao was campaigning to receive a pardon from President Trump.
-This was granted by Trump on October 23, 2025.
+Binance had spent $800,000 on lobbying for clemency and other U.S. policy issues.
+In October 2025, a lobbyist hired by Zhao, Ches McDowell, met with Trump to talk about a pardon for Zhao after being introduced by Donald Trump Jr. The pardon was granted by Trump later that month on October 23, 2025.
 White House spokesperson Karoline Leavitt gave the following explanation for the pardon:

 Mr. Zhao ... was prosecuted by the Biden Administration in their war on cryptocurrency ....
 In their desire to punish the cryptocurrency industry, the Biden administration pursued Mr. Zhao despite no allegations of fraud or identifiable victims.
 The Biden administration sought to imprison Mr. Zhao for three years, a sentence so outside sentencing guidelines that even the judge said he had never heard of this in his 30-year career.
 These actions by the Biden Administration severely damaged the United States' reputation as a global leader in technology and innovation.

 Zhao thanked Trump, saying "Deeply grateful for today's pardon and to President Trump for upholding America's commitment to fairness, innovation, and justice. 🙏🙏🙏🙏."
 Binance also thanked Trump, describing the pardon as "incredible news."

 In an interview with 60 Minutes on October 31, 2025 (more than a week after he granted the pardon), Trump was asked about the pardon and stated that he had "no idea who [Zhao] is".
 Then he added, "I know he got a four-month sentence or something like that.
 And I heard it was a Biden witch hunt".

+The pardon was criticized by Democrats, as well as some Republicans, who characterized it as brazen corruption.

+Zhao's lawyer, Teresa Goody Guillén, described criticisms of the pardon for Zhao as "an unlawful attempt to usurp the pardon power" of the U.S. president.

+UK legal action

+In June 2026, Zhao was named as a defendant in proceedings brought in the High Court in London by nearly 1,700 UK investors, who allege that Binance unlawfully offered and promoted cryptocurrency derivatives to UK retail customers without the required regulatory authorisation.
+The claimants are seeking damages reported to exceed £150 million.